To view the Farlingaye Careers Plan, please click here.

 How often with Year 10 and Year 11 students receive careers advice?

 Mrs Frost offers careers advice on issues concerning GCSE option choices, sixth form applications, college application, traineeships, apprenticeships and employment skills.
 She is present at most parents’ evenings, open evening events and on results day.
 For students during the Autumn and Spring term, she aims to meet each student twice in Year 10 and Year 11 for a consultation.
 Some students will have more than four consultations by the end of Year 11 due to possibly selected alternative careers routes or will be helping with the completion of applications.
-Mrs Frost also consults with Mrs Pritchard (Head of Learning Support) to identify the most appropriate future route for students.
+Mrs Frost also consults with Mrs Rudge (Head of Learning Support) to identify the most appropriate future route for students.